 All HR Policies and Procedures have been subject to Equality Impact Assessment.
-It is recognised however, that this is an element which requires to be better embedded into the HR Policy Review Process and it is considered that this is an area which would benefit from review and update over the forthcoming reporting period.
+It is recognised however, that this is an element which requires to be better embedded into the HR Policy Review Process and it is considered that this is an area which would benefit from review and update.
 The objective is to ensure that the HR Policy Review Group is fully informed when considering new and reviewed HR Policies and Procedures.

-1.8 Annual Employment Equalities Data - Session 15/16
+1.8 Annual Employment Equalities Data - Session 16/17 and Session 17/18